KamilSucharski/My-Astral-Diary/README.md

 ##### Prerequisites:

 1. You need to have JDK installed and the JAVA_HOME system variable set.
+2. You need to have Android SDK installed and ANDROID_SDK_ROOT system variable set.

 ##### (Optional) For release builds: